 Before anything is applied, make sure to patch-test the color on your inner wrist or arm to see which colors or brands you react to.
 This is the most effective way to avoid a rash or reaction to certain dyes.
 Every color (both at home and professional types) is constituted differently, and it is important to know how you respond to each kind.

 - Putting a few packets of Sweet N’ Low in with your color can cut irritation and itching due to the cream of tartar and saccharin in it, which helps neutralize some of the irritants.

 - Look for products like Antidot Pro, which can be added to color to help eliminate itching and burning.
 It contains an antihistamine, making it more comfortable for those with mild reactions to color.

 - Avoid contact between the hair and skin when washing and drying the hair.

-- Immediately after rinsing hair, use a towel to gather the hair and towel dry it.
+- Immediately after rinsing the hair, use a towel to gather it and towel dry it.

 - Blow dry the hair downwards to avoid any contact with the skin.

 Find Hair Dye Allergy Treatments in McLean, VA, or Potomac, MD

 If you’re experiencing an allergic reaction to your hair dye, you need to contact emergency services immediately.
 If you’ve had allergy symptoms in the past and would like to investigate them, our team can help.
 McLean & Potomac Dermatology is staffed by expert dermatologists who can provide you with the testing and care you need to stay allergy-free.